technologycoder/my-retail-service/README.md

 This project implements POC for `myRetail RESTful service` case study.
 The implementation uses the following technologies:
 - `Spring Boot` for REST service
-- `Elasticsearch` as a NoSql Document store to store:
+- `Elasticsearch` as a NoSql Document store for:
   - Product info in the `product` index
   - Product price info in the `product-price` index